Belluxx/LlamaTerm/README.md

 # LlamaTerm
-LlamaTerm is a simple CLI utility that allows to use local LLM models easily and with additional features.
+LlamaTerm is a simple CLI utility that allows to use local LLM models easily and with some additional features.
 > :warning: Currently this project supports models that use ChatML format or something similar.
-Use for example Zephyr and OpenHermes (see [Zephyr Beta 7B GGUF](https://huggingface.co/TheBloke/zephyr-7B-beta-GGUF/tree/main) and [OpenHermes 2.5 Mistral 7B GGUF](https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-GGUF/tree/main))
+Use for example [Phi-3-mini](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-gguf) and [LLama3](https://huggingface.co/bartowski/Meta-Llama-3-8B-Instruct-GGUF) GGUFs.

 ## Preview
 ### Basic usage: